noaYarin/Mardi-Gras-Festival/README.md

 >
 > > https://www.mardigrasneworleans.com

-*I would like to get from you a ⭐️ !
+* I would like to get ⭐️  from you!